Matrix Multiplication - Algorithmica

 To approach closer to the performance limit, we need a few more optimizations:

-so that the size parameters are (mostly) constant and can be embedded into the machine code by the compiler (which also lets it unroll the micro-kernel loop more efficiently and avoid runtime checks). - Rewrite the micro-kernel by hand using 12 vector variables (the compiler seems to struggle with keeping them in registers and writes them first to a temporary memory location and only then to $C$).
+• Rewrite the micro-kernel by hand using 12 vector variables (the compiler seems to struggle with keeping them in registers and writes them first to a temporary memory location and only then to CC).

 These individually small improvements compound and result in another 50% improvement: